-We have been ranked first amongst universities for overall student satisfaction in England in the 2020 National Student Survey.
+Ranked first amongst universities in England for teaching in the 2021 National Student Survey.

 Make an Enquiry

 This BA (Hons) Criminology and Policing* degree combines our expertise in contemporary criminology and professional policing to give you a comprehensive understanding of criminological theories that you will be able to apply to current socio-economic policies and conditions.
 You'll develop an understanding of criminology from different perspectives in areas such as crime, criminality, victims and vulnerability.